dyhes/zulip/docs/documentation/helpcenter.md

 From time to time, we might want to rename an article in the help center, or REST API documentation.
-This change will break incoming links, including links in published Zulip blog posts, links in other branches of the repository that haven't been rebased, and more importantly links from previous versions of Zulip.
+This change will break incoming links, including links in published Aloha blog posts, links in other branches of the repository that haven't been rebased, and more importantly links from previous versions of Aloha.

 To fix these broken links, you can easily add a URL redirect in:
 `zerver/lib/url_redirects.py`.